juga0/watch-url/README.md

  * `STORE_DB` name of the database for this agent.
 Default is `pages-juga`
  * `STORE_URL` URL of the store.
 Default is `
    `https://staging-store.openintegrity.org`
- * `LOG_LEVEL` level of log details in the console.
+ * `LOG_LEVEL` level of log details in the stderr.
 All log levels are stored in log/watch_url.log.
    Possible values are: `CRITICAL`, `ERROR`, `WARNING`, `INFO`, `DEBUG` Default is `ERROR` when `DEBUG` environment variable is `False` or